Midsomer Murders: Production

-Filming of Midsomer Murders began in autumn 1996, and the first episode, "The Killings at Badger's Drift", was broadcast in the United Kingdom on 23 March 1997.
+Filming of Midsomer Murders began in the autumn of 1996, and the first episode, "The Killings at Badger's Drift", was broadcast in the United Kingdom on 23 March 1997.
 This inaugural episode was the highest-rated single drama programme of 1997, watched by 13.5 million viewers.
 Throughout its run, the feature-length drama has attracted many well-known accomplished actors from the stage and screen in guest-starring roles.

 Anthony Horowitz and the original producers, Betty Willingale and Brian True-May, created the series.
 Horowitz adapted the majority of the early episodes from the original works by Caroline Graham.
-Current writers include Helen Jenkins, Jeff Povey, Nicholas Hicks-Beach, Julia Gilbert and Chris Murray.
+Current writers include Helen Jenkins, Jeff Povey, Nicholas Hicks-Beach, Julia Gilbert and Maria Ward.

-Actor John Nettles originated the role of Detective Chief Inspector Tom Barnaby.
+Initially John Nettles acted in the role of Detective Chief Inspector Tom Barnaby.
 Nettles' character retired at the end of 2010, after the 13th series of eight episodes; his last episode was "Fit for Murder".
-Neil Dudgeon replaced him in the 14th series, playing Tom Barnaby's cousin, DCI John Barnaby, who was first seen in a series 13 episode, "The Sword of Guillaume".
+Neil Dudgeon replaced him in the 14th series, playing Tom Barnaby's cousin, DCI John Barnaby, who was seen in a series 13 episode, "The Sword of Guillaume".
 Dudgeon made his first appearance in Midsomer Murders in the series 4 episode "Garden of Death", in which he played the role of a tongue-in-cheek gardener, Daniel Bolt, rather interested in sex.

 Series 20 began in the UK on ITV on 10 March 2019, with episode 1, "The Ghosts of Causton Abbey".
 In the US, the entire six-episode series was immediately released on the streaming services Acorn TV and BritBox, and became available on Netflix after the UK broadcast schedule had finished.
 The show was removed from Netflix in October 2019; only the first 19 series had been shown on the service.
 Series 20 onward have never been shown on Netflix in US or Canada.
 As of January, 2021, series 1–20 can be seen in the US on IMDb TV and Tubi TV.

 The show's official social media confirmed that production of series 21 began in March 2019.
-As with series 20, series 21 is to be initially released in the USA.
-It is to premiere on Acorn TV and BritBox on 1 December 2019, before airing in the UK in January 2020.
+As with series 20, series 21 was initially released in the USA.
+It premiered on Acorn TV and BritBox on 1 December 2019, before airing in the UK in January 2020.

-As of October 2020, filming had begun on series 22 after being delayed by the COVID-19 pandemic.
+Published in "The Cinemaholic" in Aug 2024, they have "learned that the network has joined Acorn TV to renew Midsomer Murders for its twenty-fifth season.
+The instalment’s filming began in the United Kingdom in the spring of 2024."